In 1742, poet Thomas Gray wrote, “Where ignorance is bliss, ‘tis folly to be wise”.

 In the UK and Australia, there is a provision for not awarding damages for innocent infringement.
 The onus is on the infringer to prove that, at the date of infringement, he/she was unaware that the patent existed.
 The test is an objective test; taking into account the circumstances of the case, with very few cases having favoured the innocent party.
 This complicates the use of this provision.

-South Africa has a similar provision to the UK and Australia.
+South Africa has a similar provision as the UK and Australia.
 The South African Patents Act 57 of 1978 provides that a defendant may not be liable for damages if, at the date of the infringement, he/she was not aware, and had no reasonable means of making himself aware, of the existence of the patent.

 Further, if the article was marked “patent”, “patented” or similar, but was not accompanied by the patent number, this does not constitute notice of the existence of the patent.

-Infrastructure and the ease of access to information have changed vastly through the years.
+Granted, infrastructure and the ease of access to information have changed vastly through the years.
 The internet is ‘at our fingertips’, quite literally, and most of the Patent Offices around the world, including South Africa’s, have accessible online patent databases.